 Tunnelling operatives build the underground tunnels needed for services such as rail lines and water works.

-Tunneling section engineers plan and program works for a range of tunneling section projects.
+Tunnelling section engineers plan and program works for a range of tunnelling section projects.

-Tunneling ventilation engineers plan, design and enable ventilation systems in tunneling projects.
+Tunnelling ventilation engineers plan, design and enable ventilation systems in tunnelling projects.

 Wall and floor tilers cover walls, floors and surfaces with tiles.